Skip to content

 Example: In vitro nephrotoxicity screening Close Open

 The aProximate™ model has been used in multiple studies including a collaborative drug safety evaluation study with Takeda Pharmaceuticals.
 The study used 36 compounds with known in vivo safety profiles (toxic or non-toxic) using aProximate™ PTCs as a training set.
-FDA-qualified kidney-specific biomarkers of kidney toxicity such as KIM-1, NGAL and clusterin were detected in the model, confirming its suitability to assess renal toxicity and evaluate renal drug safety during drug discovery.
+FDA-qualified kidney-specific biomarkers of kidney toxicity such as KIM-1, NGAL and Clusterin were detected in the model, confirming its suitability to assess renal toxicity and evaluate renal drug safety during drug discovery.
 The model was then used to assess other compounds.
-It correctly classified four of six true positives and two of three true negatives, showing validation of model and the in vitro nephrotoxicity assay for detection of tubular toxicants.
-This work shows the potential application of quantifying translational biomarkers in freshly isolated aProximate™ PTCs for the assessment of nephrotoxicity within the drug discovery pipeline.
+It correctly classified four of six true positives and two of three true negatives, showing validation of the model and the in vitro nephrotoxicity assay for detection of tubular toxicants.
+This work shows the potential application of quantifying translational biomarkers in freshly isolated aProximate™ PTCs for the assessment of nephrotoxicity in the drug discovery pipeline.

 Renal toxicity graphs